jespinal/PE-Category-Filter/readme.txt

 3. Run `composer install`

-A third installation method if you are using composer is to add the Github:
+A third installation method if you are using composer is to add the Github repo:

 1. Add the following in the `requirements` section of your `composer.json` file: